OlivierRunwolf/spotifyRec/README.md

 Spotify recommandation program

 Developer team:
--Oliver Renouf
+-Oliver Renouf: Backend/Frontend
--Guillaume Lachapelle
+-Guillaume Lachapelle: Frontend
--Amine Halimi
+-Amine Halimi: Backend
--Oliver Vilney
+-Oliver Vilney: Frontend/Logo Designer

 Short description
+This application was created in under 24 hours for the Hackathon ConUhacks 2022.
-This is a Web application that returns a list of song recommendations for a given Spotify user.
+This is a web application that gives a list of recommended songs to a Spotify user.
+This project is mainly coded in Python for the web framework with the Bottle library.